fedoratums/Base-Script/README.md

 # Base-Script
-This is the base of script
+This is the base of where i will post scripts in, very well